mirlindm/Dragons-of-Mugloar/README.md

 **Visual Experience** for **Dragons og Mugloar Game**.

-For more information about the game itself, you can visit its GitHub Repository: [Dragons of Mugloar](https://dragonsofmugloar.com/)
+For more information about the game itself and the nicely documented APIs, you can visit the following website: [Dragons of Mugloar](https://dragonsofmugloar.com/)

 ## Technologies used to develop the Frontend Visual Experience